Jordan Lead Codices: 2011 updates

 On 4 April 2011, Philip R. Davies posted a statement on Sheffield's Biblical Studies blog suggesting that, while he recognized that the images were modern, the codices were probably not a hoax nor "forgeries".
 On the same day an unconfirmed report appeared, dated to 3 April, on the MEMRI Web site quoting Ziyad Al-Sa'd, director-general of Jordan's antiquities authority, as saying that the items were found in Jordan and sold on the black market to an "Israeli antiquities dealer".
 There was no indication of whether Hassan Saeda was meant here.
 Questions were also raised by Steve Caruso, an Aramaic translator, about the authenticity of the script used on the plates.

 Robert Deutsch weighed in on 5 April, arguing that the tablets lacked patina and corrosion and, along with others, he noted that all the iconography and script appeared to come directly from coins dating to multiple periods (Hellenistic, Hasmonean, and Bar Kokhba) in antiquity.

-On 6 April 2011, Peter Thonemann repeated his statements about a letter from Elkington in 2010 in The Times Literary Supplement.
+On 6 April 2011, Peter Thonemann repeated his statements about a letter from Elkington in 2010 in The Times Literary Supplement stating "a modern forgery, produced by a resident of Amman within the last 50 years or so".
 On 6 April The Jordan Times published an article describing the codices as a collection of 2,000-year-old manuscripts.
 On 6 April Dr. James E. Deitrick suggested that the image on one of the lead plates is a replica of a 3rd-century mosaic portrait dubbed "The Mona Lisa of the Galilee."